uclibs/hydra-connect-2014-presentation/README.md

 * Fedora and Solr
     * They are easy to use inside hydra-jetty, but hard in production
     * Security needs to be addressed
-    * Learn them early so it is not so hard later
+    * Learn them early so it's not so hard later
 * Collaboration with sysadmins
-    * Many of these tools are unfamiliar to sysadmins (Fedora, Solr, Rescue, etc.)
+    * Many of these tools are unfamiliar to sysadmins
+    * Fedora, Solr, Rescue, etc.
     * Double-check and verify backup procedures - checksums
     * Negotiate how much command line access you need